exospheredata/netapp_ontap_cloud/README.md

 Removes an existing standalone ONTAP Cloud for AWS system.

+### docker_volume_plugin

+Installs and configures NFS and the NetApp Docker Volume Plug-in on the host to which this recipe is run.

+_NOTE: Requires that the host already installs Docker Engine 17.03+_

 ## Upload to Chef Server
 This cookbook should be included in each organization of your CHEF environment.
 When importing, leverage Berkshelf: